Still have questions? Leave a comment

 Citing relevant and high-quality sources shows that your work is based on reliable information.
 Accuracy is important in writing, especially when you’re quoting facts and figures.
 When someone reads your paper, citations will help them look up your sources.
 In this way, citations serve as an accuracy check.
 Your readers can use them to double-check a direct quote, analyze your data, or contextualize your work.

 Why is citing sources important?
-Because it provides evidence from reputable sources that support your arguments and strengthen your position.
+Because it provides evidence from reputable sources that supports your arguments and strengthens your position.
 This is an essential step in the MEAL paragraph.
-Ideally, your writing should analyze the passage or data you’re citing.
+Ideally, your writing should analyze the passage or data you’re citing and highlight key points to reinforce your arguments.

 However, take care not to over-rely on your sources.
 Often, college students take citations to an extreme.
 You don’t want to submit a paper that’s just a summarization of two existing papers with opposing views!
 Your paper should present a strong argument by presenting existing research along with your unique take on it.

 Citing specific sources for the facts presented in your paper removes generalizations, clichés, and outright false claims.
 So when you cite sources properly, you leave no question in your readers’ minds regarding your argument.
-Citations improve the quality of your research and writing.
+Citations improve the quality of your research and writing by emphasizing the systematic process involved in conducting research.

 Academic writing is a highly formal writing style with specific rules and regulations.
 When you pay attention to the little referencing details such as italicization and punctuation, such checks become a habit.
 This helps you develop the sincerity and research ethics you need to become a good researcher.

 While this is quite self-explanatory, it’s just as important!
 You may not actively seek to plagiarize someone’s work, but a missing citation can count the same.
-Since plagiarism is a grievous offense in academic research, you want to avoid it at all costs.
-At the very least, the instructor will dock
+Since plagiarism is a grievous offense in academic research, you can be accused of it, leading to severe repercussions such as rejection of your work or damage to your academic reputation.
+At the very least, the instructor will dock.

 So, always double-check your in-text citations with the corresponding entries in your works cited page or annotated bibliography.
 Remember, meticulous referencing is what separates a well-written paper from an academically dishonest one!